mahowak/LING104/README.md

 ### Summary

 Doing linguistics, or any kind of science, requires thinking about data.
 In this course, you will get a hands-on introduction to thinking about linguistic data.
 We will start with some basics of experimental design and analysis, move on to making visualizations and interpreting data, then cover topics in statistics like correlation and linear regression.
 We will be using the statistical programming language R, which is a widely used tool common to statisticians, linguists, computer scientists and professionals in fields from finance to ecology, from baseball to sociology.
 Knowing how to use R and interpret data is a hotly coveted skill in the modern world, so your experience in this class will be valuable beyond the (virtual) walls of LING 104.
 While we do not assume any programming background, you should be prepared to spend some time learning how to work with R. Just like learning any language of which you are not a native speaker, it takes time and practice to get fluent in statistics.
 You will have lots of help along the way!

+Everyone can succeed in this class (even if you do not have experience in these topics or consider them to be "not your thing"), if you put in the work and effort!

 ### Learning outcomes: